 The key message that I took home from Heather’s talk though was of the need to rehearse managing these patients, even if just as a paper exercise, so that all staff become familiar with what you are going to ask for.
 I’m sure most of you can remember the last time you simulated a “Cannot Intubate, Cannot Oxygenate” scenario but we know that these events are truly rare in real life.
 Wouldn’t our energies be better spent simulating and rehearsing our management on higher frequency conditions such as DKA or paediatric sepsis?

-Heather also included this gem of a tweet in her talk regarding the PECARN DKA fluid study data.
-Perhaps we do not need to get as worked up with our choice of fluids as we once thought?
+Heather also included this tweet in her talk regarding the PECARN DKA fluid study data.
+Perhaps we do not need to get as worked up with our choice of fluids as we once thought.
 We’ll be sure to scrutinise it once the data hits the press.

 Timo de Raad – Living dangerously – CPR for the Fontan patient

 Timo, a physician assistant from Utrecht, took us through the case of Emma, a young girl that he was there for the birth of but also for the death of five years later.
-In a country where routine termination options are discussed with parents who have conceived a fetus with a severe cardiac abnormality Emma’s parents made the brave decision to give her a life – albeit a short one.
+In a country where routine termination options are discussed with parents who have conceived a fetus with a severe cardiac abnormality, Emma’s parents bravely decided to give her life – albeit a short one.

-The classical three stage procedure of Norwood/Glenn/Fontan has an inevitable outcome but what happens if that child arrests in the immediate post-operative period?
-Surely they might have a fixable problem – a haemothorax, a clot?
-Timo talked us through the very limited data, as well as his experience of performing chest:abdominal compressions in order to maintain an output.
+The classical three-stage procedure of Norwood/Glenn/Fontan has an inevitable outcome, but what happens if that child arrests in the immediate post-operative period?
+Indeed they might have a fixable problem – a haemothorax, a clot?
+Timo talked us through the minimal data and his experience performing chest: abdominal compressions to maintain output.

 Ross Fisher – He’s a bit different, he’s a surgeon.

-He challenged the audience to think of three reasons that they were not like surgeons, before going on to remind us that we all have our inherent biases, or cognitive dispositions to respond.
+He challenged the audience to think of three reasons they were not like surgeons before, reminding us that we all have our inherent biases or cognitive dispositions to respond.

-Once a problem is identified a clean solution doesn’t always present itself.
-We can become paralysed looking for an elegant fix but sometimes it doesn’t exist.
+Once a problem is identified, a clean solution doesn’t always present itself.
+We can become paralysed looking for an elegant fix, but sometimes it doesn’t exist.
 Any solution, even a clumsy one, might be the answer.
-If you want to know more about wicked problems then take a look here.
+If you want to know more about wicked problems, look here.